 I remember the agent at iCruise telling us our cabin was a Cloud9 Spa Cabin but that meant nothing to us at the time and we never thought of it again until last night.
 We just wanted a cabin.
 Apparently we also get 20% to 40% off all spa treatments on port days, not that I see us using that, but I’m going to live at the thermal suite.

-And that our first day on our first Carnival cruise.
+And that was our first day on our first Carnival cruise.
 We survived, and I’ll see how things feel in the morning.
+All I know is that it’s a long swim back to Galveston, getting longer by the minute.